Martin Luther King Delivering "I Have A Dream" in Washington, 1963

 Cover Art for Vol. 1 of Ho Che Anderson's Graphic Biography of King

 Hi!
 My main hangout in the Library is the Teen Underground, but you'll find me wandering all over the building.
-Originally from Northeast Iowa, I've lived in the Chicago area long enough to boo the Packers; but not long enough to pick a side in the Sox-Vs-Cubs civil dispute.
+Originally from Northeast Iowa, I've lived in the Chicago area long enough that people don't tell me I sound like a character from "Fargo" anymore.
 I geek out on ginger ale and black licorice, Pottermore sorted me into Slytherin, and if I were a dog I'd be a shiba inu.